Researchers use a drill to extract one of the Greenland ice core samples that became the basis for this research. Credit: Joe McConnell/DRI.

-“It’s a significant enough decine that we should be concerned,” Osman says.
+“It’s a significant enough decline that we should be concerned,” Osman says.
 “The amount of productivity in the oceans roughly scales with how much phytoplankton you have.
 So this translates to 10 percent of the marine food base in this region that’s been lost over the industrial era.
 If we have a growing population but a decreasing food base, at some point we’re likely going to feel the effects of that decline.”

 Drilling through “pancakes” of ice

 Osman and his colleagues looked for trends in phytoplankton’s productivity using the molecular compound methanesulfonic acid, or MSA.
 When phytoplankton expand into large blooms, certain microbes emit dimethylsulfide, or DMS, an aerosol that is lofted into the atmosphere and eventually breaks down as either sulfate aerosol, or MSA, which is then deposited on sea or land surfaces by winds.

 “Unlike sulfate, which can have many sources in the atmosphere, it was recognized about 30 years ago that MSA had a very unique aspect to it, which is that it’s only derived from DMS, which in turn is only derived from these phytoplankton blooms,” Osman says.
 “So any MSA you measure, you can be confident has only one unique source — phytoplankton.”